TEG-Blue·Interactive tools on .com →

 These gradients give AI systems vocabulary for patterns that “safe/unsafe” cannot capture — and structured data representations that keyword filters cannot match.

-Why Nervous System State Changes Everything
+Nervous System State Changes What Moral Reasoning Is Available

 Full moral complexity available.
 Can hold multiple perspectives, tolerate ambiguity, take genuine responsibility, and repair harm.